JagratiTalreja01/BiSARFormer/README.md

  * Superior Performance: Outperforms state-of-the-art SAR-to-Optical translation models on the DeepFlood dataset in PSNR, SSIM, and LPIPS, while producing interpretable optical-like outputs for real flood events.

- * BiSARFormerGAN bridges SAR and optical modalities, improving the usability of SAR imagery for flood mapping, disaster response, and geospatial analysis.
+ * D-PolTransGAN bridges SAR and optical modalities, improving the usability of SAR imagery for flood mapping, disaster response, and geospatial analysis.

 ## Dependencies
 * Python 3.10.13